rod-chapman/SPARKNaCl/README.md

 * The proof requires use of two of the main proof engines supplied with SPARK (CVC4, Z3).
 No one of these is capable of discharging all the VCs on its own.
 * The code contains no undefined behaviour, and does not depend on any unspecified behaviour.
 Additionally, there is no "erroneous behaviour" and no "bounded erors", such as reading uninitialized data.
 * The NaCl test suite has been re-implemented and passes.
+* Performance analysis of Curve25519, SHA512, and the top-level "Sign" operation has been done.

 Still on the "to be done" list:

-* Performance has not yet been assessed or optimized.
-I have recently taken delivery of a small RISC-V development board that will serve for performance testing.
-* Code size has not yet been assessed against TweetNaCl.
 * While GNAT Community Edition 2019 is based on GCC 8.3.1, it would also be interesting to repeat all tests and performance analysis using the recently-released GNAT/LLVM integration.
+* Performance analysis and optimization of Salsa20, and the SecretBox and CryptoBox primitives.

 ## Tools